Stubborn horse costs Schleu a shot at modern pentathlon gold

 “I tried but he did not want to go.
 I just started crying,” Schleu said.
 “I did not expect to make him go and that was the reason I was crying … I felt the horse lacked confidence.
 But I tried my best.”

+Schleu was criticized for repeatedly using the whip in an attempt to get Saint Boy to tackle the course.
+The German Olympic committee called for modern pentathlon to change its approach “so that horse and rider are protected”, adding that: “The welfare of animals and fair competition conditions for the athletes must be the focus.”

-That left Schleu with zero points from the round and she eventually finished the modern pentathlon in 31st.
+The result left Schleu with zero points from the round and she eventually finished the modern pentathlon in 31st.
 In all, six of the 36 competitors failed to score in the showjumping including another who was allocated Saint Boy, Gulnaz Gubaydullina of Russia.

 The former world champion was a medal contender after finishing first in the swimming.